samar007gill/Python-Under-the-Hood/01_Python_fundamentals/10_Data_types/readme.md

-# 🚀✨Python Primitive Data Types: The Core of Python Programming 🎯
+#🚀✨Python Primitive Data Types: The Core of Python Programming🎯

 Understanding Python's **primitive data types** is crucial for mastering the language.
 These fundamental elements dictate how **data is stored, manipulated, and processed**.
 In Python, **everything is an object**, and each object has a specific type that defines its **behavior, operations, and memory allocation**.